marczaku/102-csharp-basics/README.md

 ## Passing Criteria
 - All exercises up to `operators` completed
-- An attempt made to solve the `operators` exercise

 ## Excellent Criteria
 - Solved the `operators` exercise

+## Bonus
+- Implemented the game of Nim

 ## Skills Learned